 Content is king and assuming Disney+ is able to catch up on subscribers’ growth relative to Netflix, it’s not hard to see that Disney+ alone would be much more than Netflix once it gains critical mass.

-Read this if to learn more why we think Disney is more than just a bargain.
+For a bigger picture why we think Disney is more than just a bargain, read this.

 Media: How to Invest During the Coronavirus Lockdown

 We have a neutral stance on the media sector.
 Although, we are excited about the longer term prospect for Disney+ (DIS) and to a certain extent Apple TV+ (AAPL) for the reasons discussed.
 We are more cautious Netflix (NFLX) stemming from its growth outlook.

 It’s clear that the streaming services landscape will continue to thrive in this environment.
 However, stiff competition implies continued upward pressure on customer acquisition costs across the market.
 This raises two important questions.
 Firstly, how soon will content spend starts to plateau?
 And secondly, when that happens, how sticky is revenue?
 Finally, for the reasons discussed, the era of media consolidation may be sooner than we think!